Fundamental Economic Data Reports in Gold Trading: Major Market Movers !!!

 - News Data Report Announcement Time: First Friday of the month at 8:30 EST, reports info for the previous month

-The employment data report survey produces the Non Farm payrolls, Average Work Week, and Average Hourly Earnings figures, to name a few.
-Both of these surveys cover the pay-roll period.
+The employment data report survey gives you the Non-Farm Payrolls, Average Work Week, Average Hourly Earnings, and more.
+Both surveys cover the same payroll period.

-Unemployment RateUnemployment Rate - % of employable individuals actively seeking employment, out of the overall total No. of employable people determined in a monthly survey by the Bureau of Labor Statistics.
+The unemployment rate represents the percentage of employable individuals actively seeking work out of the total eligible workforce.
+This figure is typically determined through monthly surveys conducted by the Bureau of Labor Statistics.

 Jobless ClaimsJobless Claims - A weekly compilation data report of the No. of individuals who filed for unemployment insurance for the first time.
-This fundamental technical indicator, & more importantly, its four-week MA, portrays the employment situation in the labor market.
+This fundamental fundamental indicator, & more importantly, its four-week MA, illustrates the employment situation in the labor market.

 Gross Domestic Product - (GDP)